 Nice work!
 You’ve added columns to the users table and ran a migration to update the database.

 password_digest column for?
-When a user submits her password, it's not a good idea to store that password as is in the database; if an attacker somehow gets into your database, he would be able to see all your users' passwords.
+When a user submits their password, it’s not a good idea to store that password as is in the database; if an attacker somehow gets into your database, they would be able to see all your users’ passwords.

 One way to defend against this is to store passwords as encrypted strings in the database.
 This is what the